boutros/marc/README.md

 This package provides encoders and decoders for MARC bibliographic records.
 It can handle standard binary MARC (MARC21 ISO2709), MARCXML (MarcXchange ISO25577) and Line-MARC (not a standard, but commonly used in Norway in the semi-standard NORMARC).

 ## Usage

 The package implements streaming decoding and encoding of MARC records, enabeling you to parse huge datasets with minimum memory footprint.
-Simply create a decoder over a ìo.Reader`, and call `Decode()` until the end of stream:
+Simply create a decoder over an `io.Reader`, and call `Decode()` until the end of stream:

 ```
 marcFile, err := os.Open("mydb.mrc")